 ACTIVITIES OPEN TO THE PUBLIC

-In compliance with the provisions from the Dpcm of 8 March 2020, the Juventus Museum will be closed to the public starting from this morning and until 3 April, unless otherwise provided by ministerial provisions.
+In compliance with the provisions from the Dpcm of 18 May 2020, the Juventus Museum will be closed to the public until 14 June, unless otherwise provided by ministerial provisions.

 Sanitizing interventions on the surfaces of the workplaces will be carried out regularly through the use of disinfectants based of alcohol or sodium hypochlorite.

 Lastly, the sanitization of each Juventus headquarters, team buses and of every garment used by the athletes through industrial dry cleaners, have been carried out.

 The Juventus stores will follow the following program